-The MSPB recognizes as imputed financing the amount of accrued pension and post-retirement benefit expenses for current employees.
-The assets and liabilities associated with such benefits are the responsibility of the administrating agency, OPM.
-For years ended September 30, 2018 and 2017, imputed financing was as follows:
+The MSPB recognizes certain inter-entity costs for goods and services that are received from other federal entities at no cost or at a cost less than the full cost.
+Certain costs of the providing entity that are not fully reimbursed are recognized as imputed cost and are offset by imputed revenue.
+Such imputed costs relate to employee benefits.
+The MSPB recognizes as inter-entity costs the amount of accrued pension and post-retirement benefit expenses for current employees.
+The assets and liabilities associated with such benefits are the responsibility of the administering agency, OPM.
+For the periods ended September 30, 2019 and 2018, respectively, inter-entity costs were as follows:

-2018 2017 Office of Personnel Management \$ 2,403,487 \$ 1,704,135 Total Imputed Financing Sources \$ 2,403,487 \$ 1,704,135
+2019 2018 Office of Personnel Management \$ 2,563,016 \$ 2,403,487 Total Imputed Financing Sources \$ 2,563,016 \$ 2,403,487